-1 2 3 4 5 6 (iv) This population shall be evaluated within fourteen (14) days of placement in Step 1 for ability to return to general population or to transition to Step 2.
-Inmates retained in Step 1 following initial review will be evaluated no less than every thirty (30) days thereafter.
-Incarcerated persons with SMI placed in Step 1 for longer than thirty (30) days shall have their cases reviewed by the Classification Lieutenant and Assistant Director of AFBH, or their designee, weekly following the initial thirty (30) days.
+(404) 1 2 (iv) This population shall be evaluated within fourteen (14) days of placement in Step 1 for ability to return to general population or to transition to Step 2.
+Inmates retained in Step 1 following initial review will be evaluated no less 3 4 than every thirty (30) days thereafter.
+Incarcerated persons with SMI placed in Step 1 for longer than thirty (30) days shall have their cases reviewed by the Classification Lieutenant and Assistant Director of AFBH, or their designee, 5 weekly following the initial thirty (30) days.
 If continued placement on Step 1 is approved by the Classification Lieutenant and Assistant Director of AFBH the reasons for doing so must be documented.
-7 (b) Restrictive Housing, Recreate Together Status ("Step 2"): 8 (i) Individuals shall be offered at least twenty-one (21) hours per week of out-of-cell time, which shall include at least some amount of Structured Time, as set forth below.
-ACSO shall use best efforts to offer individuals three (3) hours of 10 out of cell time per day.
-11 (ii) If an incarcerated person with SMI placed in Step 2 suffers a deterioration in their mental health, engages in self-harm, or develops a heightened risk of 12 13 suicide, or if the individual develops signs or symptoms of SMI that had not previously been identified, the individual will be referred for appropriate assessment from a Qualified Mental Health Professional, within twenty-four 14 (24) hours, who shall recommend appropriate housing and treatment and shall provide the recommended treatment.
-15 (iii) Defendants shall use best efforts to provide at least eleven (11) hours per week 16 of Structured Time, which will count towards the total out-of-cell time.
-Incarcerated persons will participate in Structured Time programs in restraints 17 if necessary to ensure the safety and security of the Jail.
-Incarcerated persons may participate in these programs in handcuffs or other appropriate restraints 18 only if necessary to ensure the safety and security of the Jail.
-If ACSO is unable to meet this requirement, the Parties agree to meet and confer regarding 19 the reasons why and to examine methods of increasing the amount of Structured 20 Time.
-21 (iv) Step 2 individuals who already received an initial review within fourteen (14) days (while in Step 1) shall be reevaluated for placement in the general 22 population at least every thirty (30) days.
-Step 2 individuals who have not received an initial review shall receive an initial review within fourteen 23 (14) days of placement in Step 2.
-24 (c) General Population - Celled Housing : 25 (i) Individuals shall be offered at least twenty-eight (28) hours per week of out of 26 cell time, which shall include at least some amount of Structured Time, as set forth below.
-ACSO shall use best efforts to offer individuals four (4) hours of out of cell time per day.

-These minimums apply to individuals housed in celled settings, individuals housed in dormitory settings will receive additional recreational time and Defendants will make best efforts to ensure individuals in all housing settings receive the maximum amount of out-of-cell time to the extent possible.
+6 7 (b) Restrictive Housing, Recreate Together Status ("Step 2"): (405) 8 (i) Individuals shall be offered at least twenty-one (21) hours per week of out-of- 9 ., cell time, which shall include at least some amount of Structured Time, as set forth below.
+ACSO shall use best efforts to offer individuals three (3) hours of out of cell time per day.
+(40.6) 10 (···) • (406) 11 (ii) If an incarcerated person with SMI placed in Step 2 suffers a deterioration in their mental health, engages in self-harm, or develops a heightened risk of 12 suicide, or if the individual develops signs or symptoms of SMI that had not previously been identified, the individual will be referred for appropriate 13 assessment from a Qualified Mental Health Professional, within twenty-four (24) hours, who shall recommend appropriate housing and treatment and shall 14 provide the recommended treatment.
+(407) 15 (iii) Defendants shall use best efforts to provide at least eleven (11) hours per week 16 17 of Structured Time, which will count towards the total out-of-cell time.
+Incarcerated persons will participate in Structured Time programs in restraints if necessary to ensure the safety and security of the Jail.
+Incarcerated persons 18 may participate in these programs in handcuffs or other appropriate restraints only if necessary to ensure the safety and security of the Jail.
+If ACSO is 19 unable to meet this requirement, the Parties agree to meet and confer regarding the reasons why and to examine methods of increasing the amount of Structured 20 Time.
+(408) 21 22 (iv) Step 2 individuals who already received an initial review within fourteen (14) days (while in Step 1) shall be reevaluated for placement in the general 23 population at least every thirty (30) days.
+Step 2 individuals who have not received an initial review shall receive an initial review within fourteen (14) days of placement in Step 2.
+24 (c) General Population - Celled Housing : (409) 25 (i) Individuals shall be offered at least twenty-eight (28) hours per week of out of 26 5 Thana inimuma annly to individuals havead in called settings individuals have dire 27 28 dormitory efforts to inimums apply to individuals housed in celled settings, individuals housed in settings will receive additional recreational time and Defendants will make best ensure individuals in all housing settings receive the maximum amount of out-of- cell time t to the extent possible.